Visit the CDC Traveler’s Health website for the latest news.

 Drive-through testing, by appointment, will be open seven days a week.

-CVS Health expects to establish up to 1,000 locations across the country offering COVID-19 testing by the end of May, with the goal of processing up to 1.5 million tests per month, subject to availability of supplies and lab capacity.
+At the end of April, CVS Health set out a goal to establish up to 1,000 locations across the country offering COVID-19 testing by the end of May, with the goal of processing up to 1.5 million tests per month, subject to availability of supplies and lab capacity.
+Additional locations may be added in the coming months.

 Our pharmacies and MinuteClinics are uniquely positioned to help address the pandemic and protect people’s health.
 Building on the company’s comprehensive efforts to help slow the spread of the virus, we can bring safe and effective testing options closer to home and help increase access to testing options for even more individuals.
 This allows us to continue to help slow the spread of the virus.